inf3cti0n95/Otaku-Codes/_posts/2017-05-07-web-apps-on-steroids-progressive-web-apps-introduction.markdown

 #### What was the Purpose of this Article ?

-There are no ulterior motives behind this article, but to introduce PWA's and its superpowers to developer fanatics like me (I sound like a Crazy Guy, trust me I am not), who always wants to be on the bleeding edge of the technologies.
+There are no ulterior motives behind this article, but to introduce PWA's and its superpowers to developer fanatics, who always wants to be on the bleeding edge of the technologies.

-So, for next few articles, I am not sure how many, I'll be talking about different approaches and features (Steroids) to make your Web App a Progressive Web App and implementing it.
+So, for next few articles, I'll be talking about different approaches and features (Steroids) to make your Web App a Progressive Web App and implementing it.

 I have roughly broken down the Features you ought to have to call your Web App to be on Steroids